BSN-Spartan/NC-Cosmos/README.md

 EVM module:  Network ID = Chain ID = 9003

-Native module:  Network ID = Chain Id = starmint
+Native module:  Network ID = Chain ID = starmint

 ## 2. Hardware Requirement

 Before joining the mainnet/testnet, it should be noted that running a node can be quite resource-intensive.

-It's recommended that you run Spartan-II Chain（Powered by NC Cosmos) nodes on Linux Server with the following minimum requirement.
+It's recommended that you run Spartan-II Chain (Powered by NC Cosmos) nodes on Linux Server with the following minimum requirement.

 #### Minimum Requirement